top of page

 God would not allow Moses to enter the promised land because he disobeyed His commands.

-Moses died on Mount Nebo, and God buried him in the Moab Valley with an unmarked grave.
+Moses died on Mount Nebo, but God buried him in the Moab Valley with an unmarked grave.

-God prohibited Moses from leading the Israelites across the border and into Canaan.
+God forbade Moses from leading the Israelites across the border and into Canaan.

-Moses parted the sea, and after the army entered it, the sea fell back to normal and drowned all the soldiers.
+Moses parted the sea, and after the army entered it, the sea fell back to normal, and the soldiers drowned.

-26. How many plagues did God inflict on Pharaoh before he let the people go?
+30. How many plagues did God inflict on Egypt before the Pharaoh let the people go?

-Moses gave a warning to Pharaoh that God would inflict ten plagues on Egypt.
+Moses warned Pharaoh that God would inflict ten plagues on Egypt.

-Pharaoh refused to "Let my people go!" after each warning until the last.
+let the people go after each warning until the final one.

-The Nile was transformed into blood and plagued by frogs, gnats, flies, livestock pestilence, boils, hail, locusts, darkness, and the death of their firstborn.
+The Nile turned into blood, and they were plagued by frogs, gnats, flies, livestock pestilence, boils, hail, locusts, darkness, and the death of their firstborn.

 Return to the menu.